 All concrete mixes come with instructions that are pretty easy to follow.
 But here’s the thing – the more water you add, the longer it takes to dry and the weaker the end product will be.
 So if you want to build a house, use less water 😉 We’re just making a small base for the wine goblet so I didn’t measure exactly.
 You want to end up with a mixture that’s a little goopy.
 I found it easier to add little bits of water at a time until the mixture resembled thick whipped cream.
 Once you have the consistency you’re looking for simply pour or scoop the concrete into your mold.

 Preparing the Mold for the Concrete Mix

-For the mold I just used a clean, rounded, plastic lid.
+For the mold, I just used a clean, rounded, plastic lid.
 No idea where it came from, but a small glass bowl would work too.
-You can also make you own mold using this easy, two ingredient recipe.
+You can also make your own mold using this easy, two-ingredient recipe.
 Since I wanted to hide the battery pack for the fairy lights inside the base, I needed to add bits of cardboard around the battery pack, to make it wider.
 The whole thing was then wrapped in duct tape to protect it.

 And the battery pack was balanced on top of the straw before adding the concrete mix.
 I let the concrete set for a day, just to be safe, before removing it from the mold.
 If you’re using something like Rapid Set Cement All, it should be set in a few hours.